FlorianMielke/Zeitgeist/README.md

 # Zeitgeist

-Provides some handy helper around  `Foundation`, like `Date` and others.
+Zeitgeist provides some lightweight and swifty classes around `Date`.
 Somewhat inspired by Ruby on Rails 🤷‍♂️.